Atlas975/Notes/Cybersecurity/SecurityManagement/Security_threats.md

 ## Threat trees
-- A single threat can also lead to sub-threats, this an be represented as an attack tree
+- A single threat can also lead to sub-threats (insider threa, this an be represented as an attack tree
 - An example of this is a compromised password leading to other key resources in an organisation being exposed to attacks as well